Bagshawe History, Family Crest & Coats of Arms

 Early Notables of the Bagshawe family (pre 1700)

-Distinguished members of the family include Sir Richard Bagshaw, Sheriff of Derby and Nottingham; Edward Bagshaw (or Bagshawe) the elder (ca. 1589-1662), an English author and politician who sat in the House of Commons from 1640 to 1644, supporter of the...
-Another 40 words (3 lines of text) are included under the topic Early Bagshawe Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir Richard Bagshaw, Sheriff of Derby and Nottingham; Edward Bagshaw (or Bagshawe) the elder (ca. 1589-1662), an English author and politician who sat in the House of Commons from 1640 to 1644, supporter of the Royalist cause in the English Civil War.

 Migration of the Bagshawe family to Ireland